Home Economics and Financial Balance

 Home Economics Spotlight

 Now, seven months into a pandemic, the economics of our homes are in sharp focus.
 This time, it’s not about cooking and sewing.
 It’s about how to keep up momentum, manage our finances, and make good decisions about money in the midst of uncertainty.
-Home economics is not about making more money.
-It is about trade-offs.
-How does the money you have support the best version of your life?
-Both your needs and your wants.

 Your investment portfolio may have recovered from this year’s market drop.
-You may still have job stability and your income may not have changed.
+You may still have job stability, and your income may not have changed.
 But I am willing to bet that you feel something is still missing.
 So, let’s not focus on what the market is doing or how much is in your 401(k).
-The economic health of your home is about your return on life, not your return on investment.

 Financial balance in a family is like riding a bike.
-Starting out we are wobbly, accumulating debt from college or a first home, before we pick up speed.
+Starting out, we are wobbly, accumulating debt from college or a first home, before we pick up speed.
 As careers progress, we gain stability by accumulating assets and paying down debt.
 But what happens on a bicycle if we slow down too much or stop?
 We lose our balance.
 That is how this pandemic feels for so many people.
 It is a loss of momentum or even a full stop that has pushed families off balance.

 Finding Financial Balance